ArrowDFMs/arrow-markets-sdk/README.md

         'string', // ticker - String to indicate a particular asset ("AVAX", "ETH", "BTC", or "LINK").
         'uint256', // expiration - Date in Unix timestamp.
 Must be 9:00 PM UTC (e.g. 1643144400 for January 25th, 2022)
         'uint256', // readableExpiration - Date in "MMDDYYYY" format (e.g. "01252022" for January 25th, 2022).
-        'uint256', // strike - Ethers BigNumber version of the strike in terms of the stablecoin's decimals (e.g. ethers.utils.parseUnits(strike, await usdc_e.decimals())).
+        'uint256' or 'uint256[2]', // strike - Ethers BigNumber version of the strike in terms of the stablecoin's decimals (e.g. ethers.utils.parseUnits(strike, await usdc_e.decimals())).
         'string', // decimalStrike - String version of the strike that includes the decimal places (e.g. "12.25").
         'uint256', // contract_type - 0 for call, 1 for put, 2 for call spread, and 3 for put spread.
         'uint256', // quantity - Number of contracts desired in the order.